Types of Machine Learning

 1. Positive: This is when a good event occurs, and the algorithm is prompted to increase the frequency of such events and have positive behavior.
 This helps maximize performance.

-2. Negative: This is when a negative condition occurs and is to be stopped or avoided.
+2. Negative: This refers to a situation where a negative condition arises and the goal is to halt or prevent it from occurring..
 This creates a minimum behavioral standard for the model.

 Reinforcement learning involves an agent learning to make decisions through interactions with an environment.
 The agent learns to take actions to maximize a reward signal by trial and error.
 It receives feedback in the form of rewards or penalties based on its actions, enabling it to learn optimal strategies over time.
 Reinforcement learning is composed of three main components: